deppong/rlngine/README.md

 # RLEngine
-An engine made for developing traditional roguelikes programmed in sdl/C++
+A framework made for developing traditional roguelikes programmed in sdl/C++.
+The main goals of this program is to simplify making a tilebased game in C++ mostly for myself.
+You could potentially make a traditional roguelike using this simple framework around SDL 2.0

-Still a wip and under lots of development
+## Still a wip and under lots of development

 # Build Instructions
 For Linux you must install `cmake` and `libsdl2-dev`.
 The lib and include directories are only necessary for the windows build.

+This also depends on stb_image.h, which can be found in the include directory as well as [here](https://github.com/nothings/stb/blob/master/stb_image.h)

 run the commands